 In most tourist sites of Turkey, you can find trees full of Turkish Eyes.
 They are called wish trees and they have a lot to do with the custom of hanging strips of cloth with handwritten wishes on the Turkish holiday of Hidirellez.

-Although most of them are now industrially made and can be found in almost all colors, there are still many artisans, especially in the Izmir region, who still make them in the old way.
+Although most of them are now industrially made and can be found in almost all colors, many artisans, especially in the Izmir region, still make them in the old way.

 The most authentic evil eye you can find is glass, an intense cobalt blue color, and possibly with quite a few bubbles inside, the result of artisanal manufacturing, and its shape is not completely round but rather resembles a drop.